 Relationships

 Despite the layers of formality, relationships are central to success in the Romanian workplace.
-Partially as a result of its communist heritage, the collective is valued above the individual.
+As a result of traditional cultural values, the collective is valued above the individual.

 Attitude to foreigners